 To be eligible to apply to a Master of Science degree you'll need to fulfil some conditions which can vary according to university and country.
 Some of the most common M.Sc. admission requirements you can expect when applying abroad are:

 - Preferably, you did a Bachelor's of Science (B. Sc.) or a Master of Arts.
-This is because universities want to make sure you master the necessary research and analytical skills to pursue an advanced degree.
+This is because universities and colleges want to make sure you master the necessary research and analytical skills to pursue an advanced degree.

 - Alternatively, you must have pursued a 4-5-year Bachelor's or a 3-year Bachelor's and a 1-year preparatory course.